TOMToolkit/tom_base/docs/observing/observation_module.rst

 -----------------------------

-A facility implemented as a Django reusable app can advertise itself to a TOM without the editing ``settings.py``, which simplifies it's installation.
+A facility implemented as a Django reusable app can advertise itself to a TOM without requiring an admin to include it in ``settings.TOM_FACILITY_CLASSES``, which simplifies its installation.
 To do this, implement the ``observation_facilities()`` integration point on the app's ``AppConfig`` subclass: